sethkrasnianski/docs/address/post_address.md

 @version beta
 -->

 This endpoint creates a new address for a customer with the POST data provided.
-If there are any problems with the creation these will be returned in an errors array listing all validation problems, otherwise the new category will be returned.
+If there are any problems with the creation these will be returned in an errors array listing all validation problems, otherwise the new address will be returned.

 #### Resource URL	{#resource}